Owanesh/ETH2324/docs/REPORT.md

 ```sh
 /blog/author/ilveganoimbruttito
 ```
-So far, we’ve understood that
-his username is `ilveganoimbruttito` he is a post author
+So far, we’ve understood that his username is `ilveganoimbruttito` he is a post author.
 Now we could try to ask for a password reset, using above username, which will succeed in Step 1.

 Then, as Step 2, we will get asked 3 security questions… which we will have to answer all Which year have you become vegan?